Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

-Blocked drains can be caused by many reasons and, if left untreated, can cause costly damage to your home or business.
+Blocked drains are caused by different reasons, and if not adequately addressed, can lead to costly repairs for your home or business.
 Here are five common causes of blocked drains and how to prevent them:

 1. Foreign objects